All Episodes

 And guess what?

-The first night that we did have additional resources we were inside the federal courthouse and guess what they did?
+The first night that we did have additional resources, we were inside the federal courthouse, and guess what they did?

-Can coming together coordinating planning and organizing with the willful intent to destroy federal property and intentionally harm federal officers.
+Coming together, coordinating, planning, and organizing with the willful intent to destroy federal property and intentionally harm federal officers.

-Those aren't protesters Sean those are criminals.
+Those are criminals.

-What I've been arguing politically, and you don't have to get into a political debate is okay if you want to know what Joe Biden, Bolshevik Bernie, AOC, uh Bozo O'Rourke, Pelosi and Schumer's America is going to look like take a look at New York.
+What I've been arguing politically, and you don't have to get into a political debate, is okay, if you want to know what Joe Biden, Bolshevik Bernie, AOC, Bozo O'Rourke, Pelosi, and Schumer's America is going to look like, take a look at New York, take a look at Chicago, take a look at New Jersey, take a look at these varying cities, take a look at Oregon, take a look at Portland, Seattle, Washington, take a look there, California, because they're little microcosms.

 What do we see?